 and finally the Bottom (Basses)

-The most important part is to sing where your own singing range feels comfortable.
+For most enjoyment and satisfaction it is important to sing the part where your own singing range feels comfortable.
 We are frequently encouraged to move around and try out singing different parts, to the ones we usually sing.
 It is just from habit that we tend to end up singing where we were standing the last time!

 Recordings of the harmony parts to the main songs learnt each term are available to listen and download from the members area.
-New members will be given a username and password on joining.
+The lyrics and music scores for most songs can also be downloaded and printed.
+New members are given a username and password on joining.

-Fees payable in advance in full at the first session.(New members pay after the taster).
-On-line payment is available!
+Fees are payable in advance in full, or at the first session.(New members pay after the taster).
+On-line payment is preferred.